mariana-stefani/aroma-healing/README.md

 ## Acknowledgments

 All my gratitude to my husband and family who always have supported me.
 A big thank you to my mentor Simen Daehlin.
-My gratitude to Tim Nelson from Code Institute for your time and assistance.
+Thank you to Tim Nelson from Code Institute for your time and assistance.
 Thank you to everyone from Code Institute!